 This was an exterior wall for us, which meant that we were drilling into brick and needed masonry drill bits.
 The shelf itself wouldn’t be bearing much weight, so it wasn’t necessary to anchor it to the wall.
 However, since it is fairly long, we used three brackets to avoid any potential bowing.

-This was an easy and practical way for us to re-purpose some items we were no longer using.
+This was an easy and practical way for us to re-purpose some items we were no longer using and, trust me, we are not handy people by any means.
 Since this space is right next to one of our bedroom windows, I’ve enjoyed the added bonus of the natural light coming through.
-Plus, living in such a small apartment, it’s been great to have a dedicated vanity for getting ready instead of fighting Arnie for mirror space in the bathroom.
-This was undoubtedly a win-win project!
+I highly recommend trying it out for your space!